dangarbri/quicksend/README.md

 - Send an email
 - Upload/Download from a cloud
 - Set up a samba server
-- Set up an rsync daemon (probably the easiest)
+- Set up an rsync daemon
 - Set up an sshd server for scp
 - Set up an FTP server
 - Do it manually with a USB stick

-It's so much work!
+It's too many hoops!
 All I want to do is basically "cp" from one system to another with no hassle.

 ## The Solution